PegahIm/GPT-5-Probabilistic-Reasoning-Study/README.md

 # GPT-5-Probabilistic-Reasoning-Study
-This repository contains all materials, data, prompts, and analysis scripts used in the project:
+This repository contains all materials, data, prompts, and analysis scripts used in the project **GPT‑5 Probabilistic Reasoning**.

-## GPT-5 Probabilistic Reasoning
-The repository enables full computational reproducibility of the GPT-5 simulations and statistical analyses reported in the manuscript.
+It is organized to support full computational reproducibility of the GPT‑5 simulations and statistical analyses reported in the manuscript.

 ## Overview
 This project evaluates probabilistic coherence and fallacy patterns (conjunction, disjunction, and complementarity) in GPT-5 under two experimental conditions: